codefellows/code-challenges/numeral-to-integer/README.md

       if first is greater or equal to second add first to the totalSum
       else

+        // either...
         subtract first from second and add the result to totalSum increment index position to skip over second on next iteration

+        // alternately (to avoid skipping)...
+        subtract first from the total sum

     else
       add first to the totalSum